bcrespin/ansible.openvpn/README.md

 Configure one or more openvpn  server instances... primary focus to be run on FreeBSD, then  I may look for OpenBSD, then maybe on Linux

+for now, due to handler in ansible, if multiples roles need change, only one will lead to service reload...will see for a workaround

 Requirements
 ------------